flyingrhinonz/catstep/README.md

 -p / --periodic status <seconds> :
 Logs the current position in the file every n seconds (default 10).
-In interactive mode this only works if you're actively progressing in the file.
-Does not run during the FastForward period.
 This can be really helpful if you speed past something and want to know where you were a few seconds ago.
+It logs even if you are not actively progressing through the file, but syslog may suppress the logging of identical lines and subsequent lines may not be logged.
 Supply a value of 0 to explicitly disable periodic logging.
 If you supply a value not 0, 5-60 it will force 10 seconds.
+Does not run during the FastForward period.

 -s / --sleep <seconds> :
 Sleep <seconds> between chars output.
 Can be any number including times less than 1 (eg: 0.5 , 0.001 , 2.3 , etc).
-In interctive mode you can speed this up or slow it down.
+In interactive mode you can speed this up or slow it down.
 If not supplied, the default value of 0.01 will be used.

 -t / --smartsleep :